Brexit: the impact for Dutch business

 Reduced consumer confidence, due in part to the uncertainties surrounding Brexit, will encourage greater caution.
-Moreover, the sharp fall in the value of sterling against the currencies of the UK’s principal trading partners is fuelling inflation and so eating into disposable incomes.
+Moreover, the sharp fall in the value of sterling against the currencies of the UK’s principal trading partners is fuelling inflation and so eating into household’s purchasing power.
 The pound may well depreciate even further if a hard Brexit becomes more likely.
 A weak pound is good for the economy in the short term, because it temporarily improves the competitive position of British exporters.
-But the uncertainties of Brexit and its impact upon trade and the economy will probably continue to suppress business investment this year.
-We predict UK economic growth of 1.7 per cent in 2017 and 1.8 per cent in 2018.
+But the uncertainties of Brexit and its impact upon trade and the economy will probably suppress business investment in the second half of this year.
+We predict UK economic growth of 1.5 per cent in 2017 and 1.7 per cent in 2018.

 Brexit–steps to take and checklist